akbarratt/rb101/lesson_6/twenty_one/pedac.md

-## Problem: We need to indicate when the player gets 21 and therefore isn't allowed to hit.

- Problem: Ending the round.
+## Problem: Ending the round.
 "As mentioned above, there are 3 places where the round can end and we call play_again? each time.
 But another improvement we'd like to make is to give it a consistent end-of-round output.
 Right now, we get a grand output only after comparing cards.
 Can we extract this to a method and use it in the other two end-of-round areas?"
-(Not sure I understand this)

-## Problem: Keep score and declare whoever reaches 5 points first as the winner.

-## Bug: need to generalize 'player' in places where it can refer to either player

-## Future-proofing: String interpolate user and dealer names from hash[:name]
+(I think this is irrelevant given how I solved the problem.)

 ___
 DONE